-- a simple introduction to diffraction and Fourier optics. - apply Fourier techniques to simple optical spatial patterns. - understand the principles of optical correlation and holography. - understand the principles of liquid crystal phase modulation. - explain the principles and construction of spatial light modulators (SLMs). - understand the basic principles optical systems and how to build them - know the basic function of adaptive optical systems. - understand the properties of optical aberrations and how to correct them.
+- a simple introduction to optical diffraction and Fourier optics. - apply Fourier techniques to simple optical spatial patterns. - · understand the principles of optical correlation and holography. - understand the basic principles of liquid crystal phase modulation. - explain the principles and construction of spatial light modulators (SLMs). - understand the basic principles of free space optical systems and how to build them - know the basic function of adaptive optical systems. - understand the properties of optical aberrations and how to correct them.